309thEDDGE/weave/CONTRIBUTING.md

 <p><a href="https://peps.python.org/pep-0008/#whitespace-in-expressions-and-statements">PEP-8 Guide to Whitespace</a></p>

 ### Pytest
-<p>Highly recommended that each pytest name is descriptive of what it is testing.
+<p>It is highly recommended that each pytest name is descriptive of what it is testing.
 It is also recommended to add a short docstring at the beginning of the function describing what the test does to help with debugging and clarity.</p>

 ### Pylint
 <p>If you disable a pylint rule, you must include a comment explaining why you disabled that pylint rule.</p>